christianderrico/flex-care/data/motu/README.md

-# Dataset CARD for MOTU
+# Dataset Card for MOTU

 ## Dataset Description
 The MOTU dataset provides FHIR-standardized clinical data on the rehabilitation pathways of trans-femoral amputation patients.
 It includes clinical features, mobility measurements, and prosthetic knee information from 1962 hospitalizations of 1006 patients.
 Data are available in CSV and FHIR formats.